 Designing a custom thumbnail with different colors, big letters, and a smiling face can really help your play rate.

-Similar to the thumbnail, the design and placement of your video on your website can also have a big impact on your play rate.
+Similar to the thumbnail, the design and placement of the video on your website can also have a big impact on play rate.
 You want to make sure that there is context on the page around the video.
 Your viewers should have a good idea of what they are about to watch before they click play.
-Making sure the page is clean and not too crowded can also help.
-Another trick is to place your video front and center on some of your most popular pages.
+Make sure the page is clean and not too crowded with content.
+An additional trick is to place your video front and center on some of your site’s most popular pages and/or blogs.

-You can adjust and play around with many different variables, but always make sure to not change too many things at one time.
+You can adjust and play around with many different variables, but always make sure to not change too many things at once.
 You always want to be able to pin-point which variables are making the difference in your results.
-And make sure to always document what does and doesn’t work for you, so you can use it for later projects!
+Most importantly, always document what does and doesn’t work so you can use it for later projects!